1313ou/jwi/README.md

 Set dictionary resource matcher (eg can use one index amongst many).

-Set dictionary comparator (eg use different comparator for index file).
+Set dictionary comparator (eg use a different comparator for index file).

-Factored out IContentType key functionality into ContentTyoe key enum.
+Factored out IContentType key functionality into ContentType key enum.

 Added Maven support.